dnajd/FluentNao/README.md

         reload(fluentMotion)

- Now the robot can find and import the python classes.
-After that import code you can include this to zero out all nao's joints and then make him raise his arms up:
+With this the robot will be able to find and import the python classes.
+Here is a simple example that zeros out all nao's joints and then make him raise his arms up:

     # Create Motion Class
     motionProxy = ALProxy("ALMotion")